 In this difficult time, azureazure is here for you.
 We are committed to helping both our readers and the industries that have been most impacted by the pandemic.
 Until the crisis is over, we will be publishing relevant content alongside our regular stories, which we hope offer you a few moments of escape.
 We would like to hear from you.
 Email us at firstname.lastname@example.org

 Maybach has ceased to be a Mercedes-Benz model to become a sub-brand that represents the highest level of luxury and technology.
 Its commercial revival places it among the best-performing luxury brands in the world.
-Following on its newfound success, the company launched its new electric two-seater prototype.
+Following on its newfound success, the company launched its electric two-seater prototype in 2017.

 Whenever we speak of prototypes or “concept cars,” we should keep in mind that these projected units are born in automotive research labs, and their esthetic or technological advances could be some four or five years ahead of final approval and production.

 Having said this, the Maybach 6 Cabriolet shows a daring design that reclaims the generous proportions of vehicles from the first half of the 20th century, with an enormous front profile and an extended trunk line.
 In spite of being a two-seater, the prototype measures almost 19 feet in length, and the brand’s intention is to recover the splendor of the art-deco designs of the coupes of long ago.